GP shifts in UTC/ED

 1. Latest curriculum vitae (CV)

-18. Adult Safeguarding training certificate – Level 3 (must be within the last 3 years)
+15. Adult Safeguarding training certificate – Level 3 (mist be within the last 3 years)

-20. Any other Statutory and mandatory training you have carried out (Data Security Awareness, Health, Safety & Welfare, Equality, Diversity & Human Rights, Sepsis etc.)
+17. Any other Statutory and mandatory training you have carried out Data Security Awareness, Health, Safety & Welfare, Moving & Handling, Prevent Radicalisation, Equality & Diversity & Human Rights, Fire & Safety, Conflict Resolution, Mental Capacity ACT, Sepsis Etc.

 We are also required to follow up on two references which cover a period of three years.
 Please send the names, positions, organisations and contact details (email address) of these.
 One reference must be your current employer, the other reference could be a character reference or perhaps a previous supervisor or GP trainer.